skyloupe/qwikpirate/README.md

         arrrg.setOption("--parrot", false, false);
         arrrg.setOption("--pegleg", true, true);

-        bool success = a.parse(argc, argv, errors);
+        bool success = arrrg.parse(argc, argv, errors);
         if(!success) { //deal with it.... }

         // the rest of your program...
     }

 When myprogram is run, the --parrot flag must be present and it must be trailed with a value.  --matey and --pegleg are optional.
-As shown, the success boolean would evaluate to true when run (--pegleg is optional).
+As shown, the success boolean would evaluate to true when run as shown below (--matey and --pegleg are optional).

 Running...

+    > myprogram  --matey --parrot Polly --pegleg

+    > myprogram  --matey --parrot Polly

+    > myprogram  --parrot Polly

+The following ould have success evaluate to false (--parrot is missing its value).

     > myprogram  --matey --parrot --pegleg

-would have success evaluate to false (--parrot is missing its value).

 See the unit tests for more examples.